 \subsection{Initial condition with multiple transition layers at troughs}

-Polycrystalline materials subjected to some form of activation energy such as temperature and deformation lead to grain growth by the combined effect of grain boundary motion and grain rotation to eliminate orientation difference between them.
-These orientation differences give rise to form grain boundaries leading to excess energy in the polycrystalline system.
+Polycrystalline materials subjected to some form of activation energy such as temperature and deformation lead to grain growth by the combined effect of grain boundary motion and grain rotation to eliminate the orientation difference between them.
+These orientation differences cause the formation of grain boundaries leading to excess energy in the polycrystalline system.
 The grain growth occurs to reduce the overall energy of the system by either decreasing the grain boundary area or eliminating the grain boundaries \cite{HUMPHREYS200491}.
 This study aims to show the capability of the model to simulate grain growth by grain rotation in 1--D.

-The initial condition in \fig{ThetaVsX_Cspline_Explicit_J1_gt_1p2_0p65_alpha_0p37_TT_57p3} shows 3 grains with different orientations where the $\partial_x \theta$ between grain 1 and grain 2 is 1.2 and between grain 2 and grain 3 it is 0.65.
-These initial transition layers both lie in (local) troughs of the energy density function, with the latter being a much higher local minima (of the energy density).
-The system evolves by using the SED function with $\alpha = 0.37$ and equilibrium is reached at $t = 57.03$.
-The final equilibrium $\theta$ profile shows that grain 2 and grain 3 combine to form grain 4 by elimination of the $\partial_x \theta=0.65$ transition layer and the transition $\partial_x \theta=1.2$ is retained between grain 1 and grain 4 even though both the transition layers belong to the SED function troughs.
+The initial condition in \fig{Fig8a} shows 3 grains with different orientations where the $\partial_x \theta$ between grain 1 and grain 2 is 1.2 and between grain 2 and grain 3 it is 0.65.
+These initial transition layers both lie in (local) troughs of the energy density function, with the latter being a much higher local minimum (of the energy density).
+The system evolves by using the SED function with $\alpha = 0.37$, and equilibrium is reached at $t = 57.03$.
+The final equilibrium $\theta$ profile shows that grain 2 and grain 3 combine to form grain 4 by elimination of the $\partial_x \theta=0.65$ transition layer, and the transition $\partial_x \theta=1.2$ is retained between grain 1 and grain 4 even though both the transition layers belong to the SED function troughs.
 The reason for this behavior is that the activation energy required to eliminate the transition layer with $\partial_x \theta=0.65$ is much less than the activation energy required to eliminate the transition layer with $\partial_x \theta=1.2$.
-From the final $\theta$ profile in \fig{ThetaVsX_Cspline_Explicit_J1_gt_1p2_0p65_alpha_0p37_TT_57p3}, it is also evident that grain growth occurs by grain rotation.
+From the final $\theta$ profile in \fig{Fig8a}, it is also evident that grain growth occurs by grain rotation.